-DCEFF is primarily a platform for showcasing the best new environmental films.
-While the Festival does not exclude films with prior screenings, World, US, and DC Premiere submissions are strongly encouraged.
+While the Festival does not exclude films with prior screenings, premieres are strongly encouraged.

 DCEFF accepts unfinished films with a completion date of January 2023.

 DCEFF requires an online screener submitted through FilmFreeway for consideration.
 Passwords for private links must not expire before February 2024.

-Filmmakers will be contacted about selection status by mid February through FilmFreeway.
+Filmmakers will be contacted about selection status in February 2024 through FilmFreeway.

 Rights & Releases:

--By entering a film for consideration to DCEFF, the submitter understands that they own or control the film's copyright and are duly authorized to submit the film to the DCEFF.
+-By entering a film for consideration to DCEFF, the submitter understands that they own or control the film's copyright and are duly authorized to submit the film to DCEFF.